Charcoal-SE/charcoal-se.github.io/pings/index.md

 ### I'd like to contact the SmokeDetector maintainers {#smokey-maintainers}

-Ping whichever of the following people happen to be in the room at the moment: Undo, ArtOfCode, angussidney, Thomas Ward, Andy, tripleee.
+Ping whichever of the following people happen to be in the room at the moment: Undo, ArtOfCode, angussidney, Thomas Ward, Andy, tripleee and iBug.
 </section>
 <section>